inception-project/inception-project.github.io/_use-case-gallery/asmsr/index.md

 of suicides is estimated at more than 800.000 every year.
 The goal of responsible media coverage of suicides plays a crucial role in national and international prevention concepts.
 The way in which mass media report on suicides can have an impact on the development of the number actual suicides.
-The existence of the so-called *"Werter effect"* - an increase in actual suicide after a certain type of media reporting on suicides - is internationally well confirmed and there are several recommendations on how the media should (not) report on suicide to minimize the risk of copycat behaviour.
+The existence of the so-called *"Werther effect"* - an increase in actual suicide after a certain type of media reporting on suicides - is internationally well confirmed and there are several recommendations on how the media should (not) report on suicide to minimize the risk of copycat behaviour.
 Unfortunately, very little is known about how suicide actually is reported, also because